 Ever wonder what you need to open a banking account?
 I’m probably the worst person to advise anyone on the process that’s involved in opening a bank account.
 Seriously, the only time I’ve been in a bank or to a bank in the past 14 years is to have lunch with my husband or show off one of our new babies to his coworkers.
 He’s my banker – literally.
 He does all the banking for us, because all he has to do is go downstairs from his office and bank.
 Or, more accurately, send someone down to do it for him.
 What this means for me is that I have not done any banking in a decade and-a-half.
 But, the good news for you is that I’m married to a banker and he can adequately provide me with the type of information necessary to help those who are confused about the tedious process of opening a bank account.

 Trust me; opening a bank account confuses me, too.
 I mean, I thought a license and some money were sufficient, but it turns out that I’m not entirely correct about any of that.
 So, according to financial professionals and my husband the very handsome banker, here’s what you need to open a banking account.
 And this applies to your first account, a new one, anything.
 WECU personal savings account in Blaine, WA can provide you with great banking options.
+And if you want to get a certificate of deposit, you may consider purchasing a certificate of deposits account in your area.

 Start by Looking for Specific Things